JuanCamiloMB/concentrece/README.txt

-It´s a basic game of memory
+It´s a basic memory game